j89livingston/stocks-analysis/README.md

    ### PRO:
     - The script runs faster and lighter when refactored.

-    -It is a lot easier to read and fix when shortened.
+    - It is a lot easier to read and fix when shortened.

    ### CON: